 How do I get free travel coverage for my kids?

 When you purchase Travel Medical insurance for one or two parents, each dependent child 21 years of age or younger who is subsequently added to your travel policy will receive free emergency medical coverage for up to $10,000,000.

-Why should I purchase Multiple Trip plan instead of Single Trip Plan?
+Why should I purchase an Annual plan instead of a Single Trip Plan?